Surviving in Dead by Daylight is tough, you’re put in a trial against a Killer who is faster than you, stronger than you and has some abilities to

 Quick and Quiet

 You do not make as much noise as others when quickly vaulting over obstacles or hiding in Lockers.
 The vault and hide actions’ noise detection range is reduced by 100%.
 This effect can only be triggered every 30/25/20 seconds.

 As I used Meg Thomas as my main I got early access to this perk and it is amazing, being able to vault over a ledge or quickly charge into a locker to hide and making no noise really throws a Killer off especially those who put a lot of faith in hearing you.
-This perk has saved my life numerous times and I seriously doubt anything will ever make me remove this from my main choices, the only one more vital to me is Self-Care which I’ll get soon…. hopefully.
+This perk has helped me survive in Dead by Daylight numerous times and I seriously doubt anything will ever make me remove this from my main choices, the only one more vital to me is Self-Care which I’ll get soon…. hopefully.